 - Back injuries

-Crane injuries generally occur when a worker is struck by an object on the crane or that has fallen off.
+Crane injuries generally occur when an object strikes a worker on the crane.
 Those types of injuries account for nearly two-thirds of all crane injuries.
 In fact, only 10% of crane injuries are suffered by the crane operator, meaning bystanders are at the greatest risk.